The School of Divinity is committed to protecting your privacy and keeping you informed of how your information is used.

 Information we collect may include:

-- Information required for research subject participation, although this may be subject to a separate consent process or privacy notice
+- Information that is required for research subject participation, although this may be subject to a separate consent process or privacy notice.

 How do we use this information?

 The School will process the personal data of academics, researchers, students, graduates, visitors, staff and other stakeholders in order to deliver and improve the opportunities and services we provide in a personalised manner, to ensure each individual receives relevant information and to meet our statutory, contractual and legitimate business requirements in the most efficient and effective way.